laissonsilveira/camel-spring-boot-course/README.md

 # camel-spring-boot-course

-Project for course about Apache Camel + Spring Boot
+Project for course about Apache Camel + Spring Boot.

+OBS: In case that don't work, check routes with `.noAutoStartup()` pipeline or with `@Component` commented

 > Camel is an Open Source integration framework that empowers you to quickly and easily integrate various systems consuming or producing data.